MSukanec/archub/replit.md

   • Color-coded amounts: green for Ingresos (+), red for Egresos (-) following financial conventions
   • Professional styling with white background, subtle borders, shadow-sm, and proper padding/spacing
   • Component designed for integration with CustomTable renderCard prop for mobile financial movement display
 - July 1, 2025.
-Complete mobile optimization implementation with professional navigation system
+Complete mobile optimization implementation with professional navigation system and directional animations
   • Created comprehensive mobile navigation system with MobileMenu component and useMobileMenuStore Zustand store
   • Modified Layout.tsx to hide sidebar on mobile devices (md:hidden) with responsive margin adjustments
   • Moved hamburger button to right side of header for better mobile UX and accessibility